What is Occupational Therapy (OT) All About? - A Mother's Road

 • Potty training (no more diapers)

-• Dressing up alone
+• Dressing himself

 No comments: